 It’s important to remember this equation: the smaller the quantity of water in the aquarium, the quicker it will evaporate.
 You’ll need to top up the water in a small tank regularly, especially in warmer weather.

-When buying an aquarium take into account the number of fish that you want to keep as this directly affects the size necessary.
+When buying an aquarium take into account the number of fish that you want to keep as this directly affects the size needed.

-To keep a goldfish healthy and happy, they need a clean environment with plenty of room to grow.
-To the surprise of many people, a 10 to 20 gallon goldfish tank is really only sufficient for one goldfish.
+Goldfish need a clean environment with plenty of room to grow.
+To the surprise of many people, a 10 to 20 gallon goldfish tank is really only sufficient for 1 goldfish.